To discuss how to run an engaging virtual conference, we’re collaborating with Diego Bermudez, a PhD student at Cardiff University.

 1.3.1.
 Build the schedule, proceedings, and housekeeping rules

-You decide what the conference content will be, from presentations, roundtables, discussion groups, all in a virtual setting.
+You decide what the conference content will be, from presentations, roundtables, and discussion groups, all in a virtual setting.
 Establish some guidelines, write them down and always remind people at the beginning of each session.

 1.3.2.
 Write down the script